 In highly fragmented landscapes, natural recolonization isn’t sufficient for restoring native plant communities.
 Obtaining sufficient quantities of native seed is a major barrier to many reestorations, especially large-scale projects Wild seed harvest is relied on to overcome commercial seed supply constraints but it introduces risks to the remnant vegetation being harvested.
 In a field survey of harvested and unharvested tallgrass prairies, Justin Meissen (2015) showed that short-lived, non-clonal species appeared to be most susceptible to decline from seed harvest.
-His dissertation research followed up on this finding with modeling and field experiments (forthcoming publications.
+His dissertation research followed up on this finding with modeling and field experiments (Meissen et al 2017a, b).
 We are continuing his field experiments to look at long-term effects of harvest

 Meissen, J. ,S. Galatowitsch, and M. Cornett.
 2015.
 Risks of overharvesting seed from native tallgrass prairies.
 Restoration Ecology 23: 882-891.